W. A. C. Bennett: Enters politics

-Social Credit leader and premier
+Premier of British Columbia

 Commencing with the 1952 provincial election, the province used an alternative vote system designed by the Conservative and Liberal parties to keep the Co-operative Commonwealth Federation out of power.
 However, the Liberal and Conservative parties were not at all as popular among voters as expected.
 The combined Liberal and PC vote total was 120,000 fewer votes than in the previous election, while the Social Credit party received almost 200,000 more votes than in 1949.
 Even if Liberal and Conservative voters had given their second choices strictly to the other party, the old coalition still would not have taken a majority of seats.
 Only in eight districts did supporters of the two parties together form majority.
 In the election, often Liberal and Conservative voters' second preference was marked for Social Credit candidates.
 As well, the CCF's second preferences were overwhelmingly for Social Credit candidates.

-SC won 19 seats of the total of 48, and became the largest party represented in the Assembly and formed a minority government.
+The Social Credit party won 19 seats of the total of 48, and became the largest party represented in the Assembly and formed a minority government.
 The Socreds (as they were informally known) convinced an Independent Labour Member of the Legislative Assembly (MLA) to support them as well.

 Not even the Socreds had expected to win the election.
 They entered the campaign without a full-time leader; their nominal leader was Ernest George Hansell, a federal MP from Alberta.
 Party president Lyle Wicks convened a meeting of the newly elected MLAs to elect British Columbia's new premier.
 Bennett, one of only three Socred MLAs who had any previous experience in the legislature, was elected party leader and premier-designate on July 15, 1952.
 Of the 19 votes cast, Bennett received 10, another candidate received 2, and two more (including Philip Gaglardi) one vote each.

 On August 1, Bennett was sworn in as Premier of British Columbia; he was repeatedly reelected and served for 20 years.
 In order to get a stronger mandate, Bennett deliberately engineered the defeat of his initial minority government; he forced an election for June 1953 based on a school funding proposal.
-After Social Credit was re-elected with a clear majority, Bennett gained abandonment of preferential voting following his 1953 victory.
+After Social Credit was re-elected with a clear majority in 1953, Bennett abandoned the preferential voting method.

 The Social Credit Party won seven consecutive elections during W. A. C. Bennett's involvement and leadership: 1952, 1953, 1956, 1960, 1963, 1966, and 1969.
 The only election Bennett lost as a member of Social Credit was in 1972, the last election in which he was a candidate.

+As premier during election season he would often warn the public "the socialist hordes are at the gates, my friend."